 Includes Alpine, Amador, Calaveras, El Dorado, Mono, Nevada, Placer, Sacramento, San Joaquin, Sierra, Solano, Sutter, Tuolumne, Yolo, and Yuba Counties

-Ms. Hanson-Smith is a tireless advocate for advanced learners.
-Eminently qualified, she has more than 15 years’ experience working in gifted education.
-Ms. Hanson-Smith earned a master’s degree in Educational Psychology, Gifted and Talented Education from the Three Summers program within the Neag School of Education at the University of Connecticut.
-While there, she studied with Dr. Joseph Renzulli and Dr. Sally Reis, authors of the Enrichment Triad Model, and the Schoolwide Enrichment Model.
-Ms. Hanson-Smith’s breadth of expertise includes GATE program design, talent development, differentiating instruction at the K-8 level, the social and emotional needs of gifted individuals, working with students from diverse populations, and gifted education theory.
-In addition to serving on the CAG Board as the current Capitol Region Education Representative, She is the Coordinator for GATE and AP Programs, Sacramento City Unified School District.
-She has also worked as a GATE Resource Teacher and as a classroom teacher.
-She is passionately dedicated to urban gifted education and advocating for the academic and emotional needs of gifted and high ability learners in public school systems.
+Kari Hanson-Smith is a tireless advocate for advanced learners.
+Eminently qualified, she has more than fifteen years of experience working in gifted education.
+Kari holds a master’s degree in Educational Psychology, Gifted and Talented Education from the Three Summers program within the Neag School of Education at the University of Connecticut.
+While there, Kari studied with Dr. Joseph Renzulli and Dr. Sally Reis, authors of the Enrichment Triad Model, and the Schoolwide Enrichment Model.
+Kari’s breadth of expertise includes GATE program design, talent development, differentiating instruction at the K-8 level, the social and emotional needs of gifted individuals, working with students from diverse populations, and gifted education theory.
+In addition to serving on the CAG Board as the Capitol Region Education Representative and Legislation Chair, she is the Coordinator for GATE and AP Programs at Sacramento City Unified School District.
+Kari has also worked as a GATE Resource Teacher and as a classroom teacher.
+Kari is passionately dedicated to urban gifted education and advocating for the academic and emotional needs of gifted and high ability learners in public school systems.

 Educational Opportunities and Upcoming Events

 The Capitol Region has an array of opportunities to keep you informed about the latest in gifted education in our local area, statewide and at the national level.

 CAG collaborates with county offices of education to support the intellectual, social, and emotional needs of gifted students in the state of California.